 Without a spreadsheet to refer to, I would have no way to keep track of these transactions and ensure that I remove users at the right times.

 Know the Law

 The industry isn’t exactly standardized, so you need to know the details of a broker’s practices well before providing any sensitive information.

 That said, the practice could be against your credit card provider’s terms of service, so make sure to read the relevant sections.

 Some tradeline brokers also increase the risk of illegal activity by failing to perform their due diligence, including background checks of both sellers and buyers.

 Selling tradelines isn’t a common or well-known side hustle, but it’s a simple and quick way to set up a source of reliable income.

-Logan is a practicing CPA, Certified Student Loan Professional, and founder of Money Done Right, which he launched in 2017.
+Logan is a practicing CPA and founder of Choice Tax Relief and Money Done Right.
 After spending nearly a decade in the corporate world helping big businesses save money, he launched his blog with the goal of helping everyday Americans earn, save, and invest more money.
 Learn more about Logan.